LeoMcclung/volsunga-v1-alpha/README.md

 - Knowledge of C# and the Unity 3d engine

-### Installing
+### Installing and Playing the Game

-- Download and intall Unity 3D

-- The 3d assets used in this game are too large for github, please download the files from the google drive link provided.
+- Download the files privided in the google drive link

-- Open the project in Unity by opening the volsunga-v1 folder

-- Use Unity's build settings to rebuild the game if it has been edited (optional)
+- Double click on the volsung-testv4.exe file
+- Play!

 ## Built With